rogererens/luos-documentation/installation_guide/linux.md

 <img src="https://www.pollen-robotics.com/uploads/installation_guide/macos/rustup_install_nightly.png" width="600px">

-> Note that you might end-up with a more recent version of rustc.
+> Note that you might end up with a more recent stable version of rustc.
 It is ok.

 Under _installed toolchains_ notice you have two versions:
 - the default stable one for your system